deconst/content-service/README.md

 The request payload must be a `multipart/form-data` file upload containing the assets to upload.
 The content type of each file must be set appropriately.

-If the query parameter `layout=true` is provided, the asset will also be persisted in the *layout asset map* and inserted in the `layouts` object of every outgoing metadata envelope.
+If the query parameter `named=true` is provided, each asset's CDN URI will also be persisted in the *layout asset map* with a key derived from its form name and inserted in the `assets` object of every outgoing metadata envelope.

 *Response*